DOG BITE ATTORNEYS INJURED BY A DOG LAWYER

 Why be concerned about dog bites?

-- About 4.5 million people are bitten by dogs each year.
+- About 4.5 million people are bitten by dogs each year across the country.

 - Almost one in five of those who are bitten, about 885,000 people, require medical attention for dog bite-related injuries; half of these are children.

-- In 2012, more than 27,000 people underwent reconstructive surgery as a result of being bitten by a dog.
+- In one year, more than 27,000 people underwent reconstructive surgery as a result of being bitten by a dog.